ten-protocol/go-ten/tools/azuredeployer/enclavedeployer/README.md

 ## Multiple nodes

-You can run the azure_deployer tool multiple times to run more than one node by modifying the resource group name param at the top of the script, e.g. you could add a number
+You can run the azure_deployer tool multiple times to run more than one node.

-    resourceGroupName     = "ObscuroEnclaveService2"

 Note the IP logged out at the end of each run to SSH to the box (and to configure them into simulation_multi_azure_enclaves_test.go).